juju-solutions/layer-cwr/README.md

   - controller (optional): Name of the controller to use for running the tests.
     If you do not specify a controller tests will run on all registered controllers.
   - repo-access (optional): 'webhook' or 'poll'.
-By default the `build-on-commit` will produce a URL to be used as a webhook that will trigger the build.
+By default the action will produce a URL to be used as a webhook that will trigger the build.
     Alternatively you can set repo-access to 'poll' to periodically (once every 5 minutes) to poll the repository for changes.